upsurgeio/santra-ai/docs/scratchpad.md

 - hey hey the doc structure can exactly be like obsidian right?
 - we need a noSQL database right?
 MongoDB?
 -

+- do we want to give the user to structure the docs? nope.
+- what if they want to use some markdown features like tables, code blocks, or list etc.? -- the assumption is the llm will create that.

+- structure found in obsidian -- a doc is a md file which can be hyperlinked to other docs at specific position.

+-

+## Future Features
+- Team collaboration.
+- Integrations with tools like Slack.
+- LLM-suggested major updates to existing docs (with user approval).